Afghanistan is the world’s leading illicit opium producer, accounting for more than 90% of illicit heroin globally.

 THE UNDP APPROACH

 UNDP’s Alternative Development approach builds on previous AD approaches, and is currently being piloted in a project called CBARD (Community-Based Agriculture and Rural Development).
-CBARD has been jointly developed with UNODC, is funded by the US Bureau of International Narcotics and Law Enforcement Affairs (INL), and is being implemented by the Afghanistan Ministry of Agriculture, Irrigation and Livestock (MAIL).
+CBARD has been jointly developed with UNODC, is being implemented by the Afghanistan Ministry of Agriculture, Irrigation and Livestock (MAIL).
 CBARD was established in 2016 and is being piloted across three of Afghanistan’s highest poppy producing provinces – Badghis, Farah and Nangarhar.

 CBARD combines the AD approach with the proven effectiveness of area-based development (ABD) and community-based development approaches.
 What this means in practice is taking the elements which work from both these approaches.
 For example, when selecting communities to work with, CBARD focuses on community’s accessibility and distance from markets, land and water resources available, type of crops cultivated and level of community engagement.
 CBARD adopts a community-based approach by promoting sustainable socio-economic development at the local level by strengthening participatory governance and fostering community-based initiatives.